6 months after Capitol assault, corporate pledges fall flat | Times Leader

 Click here to subscribe today or Login.

-Dozens of big companies, citing their commitment to democracy, pledged to to the 147 lawmakers who objected to Congress’ certification of Joe Biden’s victory on the false grounds that from then-President Donald Trump.
+Dozens of big companies, citing their commitment to democracy, pledged to avoid donating money to the 147 lawmakers who objected to Congress’ certification of Joe Biden’s victory on the false grounds that voting fraud stole the election from then-President Donald Trump.

 It was a striking gesture by some of the most familiar names in business but, as it turns out, it was largely an empty one.